 All secondary students (grades 7-12) will be expected to be faithful to church, whether it is their own church or Fort Cooper Baptist Church.
 During the school year students will be asked to try their best to attend a minimum of four (4) church services per month.
-A church attendance check will be conducted by Bible teachers each week.
-A consistent pattern of non-attendance will constitute a conference with parents and the administrator.
-Church attendance during summers and times where school is not in session will also be considered as we look at each individual student's spiritual growth, which in turn may determine if the student is eligible to return to ICA the following year.
-Those who miss the necessary number of services per month may make up a service by seeing the administrator and listening to a sermon at school.
-Our purpose of this requirement is not to force families to go to church, but rather allows us to be sure our students fit into the enrollment philosophy that we have in our higher grades, and that is a philosophy of disciplining students who are already faithful Christians and faithful to church, as well.
+A consistent pattern of non-attendance, coupled with a lack of evidence of spiritual interest, may result in forfeiture of future attendance rights at ICA.
+Church attendance during summers and times where school is not in session will also be considered as we look at each individual student's spiritual growth, which in turn may determine if the student is eligible to remain a student at ICA.
+The reason we want to see our middle and high school students attending church is not to force families to go to church, but rather allows us to be sure our students fit into the enrollment philosophy that we have developed in our higher grades, and that is a philosophy of disciplining students who are faithful Christians and faithful to church, as well.